bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Github-Repositories-That-Will-Teach-You-How-To-Code-For-Free.md

 This list was originally a clone of <a href="https://web.archive.org/web/20140606191453/http://stackoverflow.com/questions/194812/list-of-freely-available-programming-books/392926" class="markup--anchor markup--p-anchor">StackOverflow — List of Freely Available Programming Books</a> with contributions from Karan Bhangui and George Stocker.

 The list was moved to GitHub by Victor Felder for collaborative updating and maintenance.
-It has grown to become one of <a href="https://octoverse.github.com/" class="markup--anchor markup--p-anchor">GitHub’s most popular repositories</a>, with 160,000+ stars, 6000+ commits, 1600+ contributors, and 39,000+ forks.
+It has grown to become one of <a href="https://octoverse.github.com/" class="markup--anchor markup--p-anchor">GitHub's most popular repositories</a>, with 160,000+ stars, 6000+ commits, 1600+ contributors, and 39,000+ forks.

 The <a href="https://ebookfoundation.org/" class="markup--anchor markup--p-anchor">Free Ebook Foundation</a> now administers the repo, a not-for-profit organization devoted to promoting the creation, distribution, archiving, and sustainability of free ebooks. <a href="https://ebookfoundation.org/contributions.html" class="markup--anchor markup--p-anchor">Donations</a> to the Free Ebook Foundation are tax-deductible in the US.